content-island/workshop-step-by-step-guide/04-react-component/README.md

   <MarkdownRenderer content={entry.content} />
 ```

-And let's give a try...
+Now let’s test it out:

 ```bash
 npm run dev
 ```

-Even we can debug it...
+You can even debug it if you want… 🔍